 - 1. The decision of the judges shall be final except when mistakes, fraud, misrepresentation or collusion, not discovered at the time of award, is proven.
 In such cases, the Dept Superintendent, and/or Officers/Fair Board, or such referee as may appointed, shall determine validity of claim. - 2.
 All judging protests must be in writing and plainly state the cause of the complaint or appeal. - 3.
 Such protests must be filed at the Fair office within 48 hours of the occurrence. - 4.
-There will be no judging on the Danish System (group method of judging). - 5.
-When there is no competition, judges may give an award as they deem the exhibit is worthy. - 6.
+When there is no competition, judges may give an award as they deem the exhibit is worthy. - 5.
 In cases where there are fewer entries in any class than the number of premiums offered, judges may give an award such as they deem the exhibit is worthy.